Sestao: 1:700.000 National scale

 The industrial crisis of the 80 affected greatly Bilbao.
 The closure and modernization of major industries was a major impact on the whole environment of the river and, at the same time, an opportunity to recover valuable land for urban development of the city.

 The transformation of the city is creating an economic structure focused on services, culture and new industries.
 The river banks are now serving an urban strategy for environmental and economic improvement.

 The estuary is therefore the backbone of the area, but it is also a strong barrier that separates both margins of the river: one with a much more industrial character and another one much more residential.

 Sestao is the area that links all this area that will propose a real integral operation of all this area.

 1:150:000 Regional scale

-Although the area seems isolated, thanks to the station Urbinaga, is perfectly integrated in the network of Metro Bilbao, connecting Bilbao with the Right Bank and Left, offering an essential service to the future citizens of "La Punta".
+Although the area seems isolated, thanks to the station Urbinaga, it is perfectly integrated in the network of Metro Bilbao, connecting Bilbao with the Right Bank and Left, offering an essential service to the future citizens of "La Punta".